Orlando, Florida

+Orlando (/ɔrˈlændoʊ/ or-LAN-doh) is a city in and the county seat of Orange County, Florida, United States.
+Part of Central Florida, it is the fourth-most populous city in the state and its most populous inland city, with a population of 307,573 at the 2020 census.
+The Orlando metropolitan area, with over 2.94 million residents, is the third-largest metropolitan area in Florida and 20th-largest in the United States.

-Orlando is one of the most-visited cities in the world primarily due to tourism, major events, and convention traffic; in 2018, the city drew more than 75 million visitors.
-The Orlando International Airport (MCO) is the 13th-busiest airport in the United States and the 29th-busiest in the world.
-The two largest and most internationally renowned tourist attractions in the Orlando area are the Walt Disney World Resort, opened by the Walt Disney Company in 1971, and located about 21 mi southwest of downtown Orlando in Bay Lake, and the Universal Orlando Resort, opened in 1990 as a major expansion of Universal Studios Florida and the only theme park inside Orlando city limits.
+Orlando is one of the most-visited cities in the world primarily due to tourism, major events, theme parks, and convention traffic.
+It is the fourth-most visited city in the U.S. after New York City, Miami, and Los Angeles, with over 3.5 million visitors as of 2023.
+Orlando International Airport is the 7th-busiest airport in the United States and the 18th-busiest in the world.
+The two largest and most internationally renowned tourist attractions in the Orlando area are the Walt Disney World resort, opened by the Walt Disney Company in 1971 and located about 21 mi southwest of Orlando in Bay Lake, and the Universal Orlando resort, opened in 1990 as a major expansion of Universal Studios Florida and the only theme park inside Orlando city limits.

-With the exception of the theme parks, most major cultural sites like the Orlando Museum of Art and Dr. Phillips Center for the Performing Arts and world-renowned nightlife, bars and clubs are located in Downtown Orlando while most attractions are located along International Drive like the Wheel at ICON Park.
-The city is also one of the busiest American cities for conferences and conventions; the Orange County Convention Center is the second-largest convention facility in the United States.
+Apart from its theme parks, most major cultural sites such as Orlando Museum of Art and Dr. Phillips Center for the Performing Arts, and nightlife, bars, and clubs are located in downtown Orlando.
+Other attractions like Orlando Eye at ICON Park are located along International Drive.
+The city is also one of the busiest American cities for conferences and conventions; Orange County Convention Center is the second-largest convention facility in the United States.
+Orlando is home to the University of Central Florida, one of the largest universities in the United States.
+The city's major league professional sports teams include Orlando City SC (MLS) and the Orlando Magic (NBA).